IKEA wants to help you design your very own dream home—for bees

 The weather is warming up, and as we approach 80 degree summer days, it may be time for a new hobby that doesn’t involve cranking up the oven.

 How about this new, rather unconventional quarantine hobby courtesy of IKEA: beekeeping.
-IKEA’s research and design lab, SPACE10, in partnership with European design studio Bakken and Bæck, and designer Tanita Klein, has released a free design so you can make your very own customized bee home, from the comfort of your home.
+IKEA’s research and design lab, SPACE10, in partnership with European design studio Bakken & Bæck, and designer Tanita Klein, has released a free design so you can make your very own customized bee home, from the comfort of your home.

 This isn’t a beehive, mind you, but a homemade habitat for solitary bees, which don’t produce wax or honey, and simply act as pollinators.
 So the end result won’t look like a hive, but more along the lines of a tiny apartment complex—with balconies and all.